 Short on time?
 Putting together a small terrarium has never been easier.
 Check out these terrarium kits that go together in minutes.

 Grab your supplies and make a unique garden-in-a-jar.
-Get your terrarium supplies, such as soil, moss and pebbles, plus ornate globes and apothecary jars.
+Get your terrarium supplies, such as tools, moss and pebbles, plus ornate globes and jars.